ULL-ESIT-PL/left-side-pablo/README.md

 ## Examples
 Check the directory `packages/a-test/in` to see various examples of the extension.

+## Follows the original README.md of the Babel project

 <p align="center">
   The compiler for writing next generation JavaScript.
 </p>